Skip to main content

 • Trading & Distributors: PEG 0.54

 That is a long list!
 With PEG ratios this low, these stocks are trading at valuations that suggest strong growth potential relative to their price.
-Public Sector Banks, for instance, have seen a radical transformation, and despite concerns over governance and technology in the past, they now stand much stronger.
+Public Sector Banks, for instance, have seen a transformation, and despite concerns over governance and technology in the past, they now stand much stronger.

 Why are defense, railways, and shipbuilding stocks particularly interesting right now?

-Here is where things get even more interesting—sectors like defense, railways, and shipbuilding have taken a good correction from their highs, making them particularly attractive.
+Here is where things get more interesting—sectors like defense, railways, and shipbuilding have taken a good correction from their highs, making them particularly attractive.
 Let us take a look at some examples:

 • Bharat Electronics Limited (BEL): Down 18% from its recent high.